dehydration pictures

 Signs and Symptoms of Dehydration

-Symptoms of dehydration usually begin with thirst and progress to more alarming manifestations as the need for water becomes more dire.
-The initial signs and symptoms of mild dehydration in adults appear when the body has lost about 2% of it's total fluid.
-These mild dehydration symptoms are often (but not limited to):
+The many signs and symptoms of dehydration most commonly start with excessive thirst, but may rapidly progress to more concerning troubles.
+The body will react to the need for water by giving of signs that you should recognize.
+The initial signs and symptoms of mild dehydration in adults start to appear when a person has lost approximately 2% of their total fluid.
+These mild dehydration symptoms may include but not limited to:

-If the dehydration is allowed to continue unabated, when the total fluid loss reaches 5% the following effects of dehydration are normally experienced:
+If fluid intake is not increased and the total loss reaches around 5%, the following effects of dehydration may be experienced:

 • Increased heart rate